 Ginny Wilder, Rector

 Here’s the truth: we are all walking our own spiritual journey.
-Every single one of us is a beloved child of God and there is nothing we can do, say, think, or feel that will ever make God stop loving us.
+Every single one of us is a beloved child of God, and there is nothing we can do, say, think, or feel that will ever make God stop loving us.
 How we choose to respond to God’s love is up to each of us.
 I chose to respond by answering the call to serve in an ordained capacity.
-Maybe you will choose to respond to that love by offering your gifts in our worship, in our ministry, in our work for justice, in our desire to be the hands and feet of Christ in this beautiful and broken world as we become beloved community.
+Maybe you will choose to respond to that love by offering your gifts in our worship, in our ministry, in our work for justice, and in our desire to be the hands and feet of Christ in this beautiful and broken world as we become beloved community.
 If you ever want to talk about your spiritual journey, your call, and/or using your gifts to love God and love our neighbor, please know that I am here for that conversation.
 And speaking of conversations, I prefer to be called Ginny instead of reverend or pastor.
 Thanks!

-David Pegg, Director of Music
+Terry Hicks, Director of Music and Organist

 Mary Kroohs, Deacon